alexmaghanoy/Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 ![image](https://github.com/user-attachments/assets/6afa71e7-0d95-4420-a8ba-4cf2b5ed330c)

-****Analysis:****
+> ****Analysis:**** Valence and acousticness show no strong correlation, suggesting that both acoustic and electronic songs can be either upbeat or somber.

 ============================================================================================

 <div align="center"><ins><strong> PLATFORM POPULARITY </strong></ins></div><br>

 ****Objective:****
-> - Compare track representation across different music platforms.
+- Compare track representation across different music platforms.

 ****Task:****
-> - In this section, we will analyze how tracks are distributed across platforms like Spotify Playlists, Spotify Charts, and Apple Playlists which will help identify which platform favors the most popular tracks.
+- In this section, we will analyze how tracks are distributed across platforms like Spotify Playlists, Spotify Charts, and Apple Playlists which will help identify which platform favors the most popular tracks.

 <br>